puppetlabs/puppet-docs/source/guides/install_puppet/post_install.markdown

 You have two main options:

-* Run `puppet cert generate <NAME> --dns-alt-names=<NAME 1>,<NAME 2>,<NAME 3>` on your CA server, then manually copy the new master's cert, private key, and public key into place on the new master.
+* Run `puppet cert generate <NAME> --dns_alt_names=<NAME 1>,<NAME 2>,<NAME 3>` on your CA server, then manually copy the new master's cert, private key, and public key into place on the new master.
 You will also need to give it a copy of the CA's certificate and the CRL.
 See [the reference page on the ssldir][ssldir] for more info about these files.
 * Run `puppet agent --test --ca_server=<SERVER>` to request a certificate.
 On the CA server, run `puppet cert list` and `puppet cert --allow-dns-alt-names sign <NAME>` to sign the certificate.
 On the new master, run `puppet agent --test --ca_server=<SERVER>` again to retrieve the cert.

 ### Configure Any Necessary Settings